-A spokesperson for a proposed beef-processing facility in Mills County spoke Monday in Creston looking for investors in the $450 million project.
+A spokesperson for a proposed beef-processing facility held meetings this winter in western Iowa looking for investors in the $450 million project.

 Construction is expected to begin this spring.

-The plant will be designed to process 1,500 head of cattle a day with one shift in operation five and one-half days a week.
-The plant will have 750 employees and economists predict it will have a $1.1 billion impact annually.
+The plant will be designed to process cattle a day with one shift in operation five and one-half days a week.
+He said economists predict the plant will have a $1.1 billion impact annually.

 Menner said the plant will not be like other beef-processing plants in the state that have much greater daily volume and multiple shifts.
 He called those plants and their influence on the cattle industry unsustainable.